-Tattoos – they can be beautiful but they can also be a burden.
-Sometimes when people opt to go under the needle, they lose sight of the permanent nature of the body art and get caught up in the moment.
+Tattoos – they can be beautiful but they can also become a burden.
+Sometimes, when people opt to go under the needle, they lose sight of the permanent nature of the body art and get caught up in the moment.

 Laser tattoo removal uses the latest in skin technology to rid you of your unwanted body art.
 The machine uses pulses of concentrated light to penetrate the epidermis and target the ink below the surface.
 This breaks up the ink, dispersing it into small particles.
 Then it’s time for your body to kick into action, as it gets rid of the ink via the immune system.

 If you want to get rid of your tattoo as soon as possible, then Pico tattoo removal can demonstrate results in half the treatment time of other lasers.
 This laser treatment is perfect if you need your ink gone ahead of a special occasion, and sk:n are one of the few clinic groups in the UK to have picosecond tattoo removal machines.

 While the word ‘laser’ might sound a little daunting and extreme, the technology used is extremely safe and sophisticated.
 It does not affect the surrounding healthy tissue in the long term.
 As with any non-invasive beauty procedure, there are some immediate side effects, but these are minimal.